Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 <code>Person::Politician</code> | <code>http://dbpedia.org/ontology/Politician</code> <code>http://www.wikidata.org/entity/Q82955</code>  <code>http://umbel.org/umbel/rc/Politician</code>
 ... | ...

-Such mapping is necessary because of the many instances coming from DBpedia without a clearly defined type.
-We have tried to extend this coverage by adding Wikidata and Umbel types in the stack.
-The mapping to the external sources is point to point, so we have taken into account the ontology schema of the external source.
+Such a mapping is necessary because of the many instances coming from DBpedia without a clearly defined type.
+We have extended this coverage by adding Wikidata and Umbel types in the stack.
+As the mapping to the external sources is point to point, the algorithm also considers their ontology schemas.
-For example, we have a mapping from <code>pub:Artist</code> to <code>dbp:Artist</code> and if we have an instance with <code>dpb:Painter</code>, the algorithm will examine all currently loaded ontology relations (dbpeda, wikidata, umbel class trees) and it will suggest the proper class from the publishing ontology.
+For example, in order to map <code>pub:Artist</code> to <code>dbp:Artist</code> with an instance <code>dpb:Painter</code>, the algorithm examines all currently loaded ontology relations (dbpeda, wikidata, umbel class trees) and suggests the proper class from the publishing ontology.

-In the cases where we still do not have a valid type, we have tried to guess it by using categorisation algorithms over the description.
-This allows us to keep some incomplete but important articles from DBpedia in the datasourse.
+In cases where there is still no valid type, categorisation algorithms are used over the description to guess it.
+Thus, some incomplete but important articles from DBpedia are kept in the data source.

 ### Properties
 There are several common properties that all instances share and a number of specific properties that apply to different object types.